maozhongshu1995/TransAdvAttForNIDS/README.md

 - [CICFlowMeter](https://www.unb.ca/cic/research/applications.html#CICFlowMeter)

 ## 2.2 Dataset, AAT, and Pre-trained models
 1. We provide the datasets, AAT, and pre-trained models used to reproduce the results in the paper.
+You can download them [here](https://doi.org/10.5281/zenodo.15212457).
+After downloading, please follow the two steps below:
+   1. Extract the `.rar` file to obtain the `storage` directory.
-These can be downloaded from XXX. **After downloading, replace the `storage` directory in the repository with the downloaded `storage`**.
+   2. Replace the existing `storage` directory in the repository with the extracted one.
 2. If you would like to download the original PCAP files for the datasets, please refer to [CIC-IDS-2018](https://www.unb.ca/cic/datasets/ids-2018.html) and [TON_IoT](https://research.unsw.edu.au/projects/toniot-datasets).

 # 3 Reproducing results in our paper